-Unlike Edward Francis, Sir William Palliser, who had moved to no. 19 in 1877 and then to no. 21, appears to have done fairly well out of his involvement.
-Already in 1877, he was laying plans for developing the south side of the Square in the now fashionable Flemish style.
-Building was eventually started on 30-34 in 1888, using an architect whose name is unknown but who was clearly influenced by Norman Shaw.
+Unlike Edward Francis, Sir William Palliser, who had moved to no. 19 in 1877 and then to no. 21, appears to have done fairly well out of his involvement and already in 1877, was laying plans for developing the south side of the Square in the now fashionable Flemish style.
+Building was eventually started on nos.
+30-34 in 1888, using the same unknown architect who was clearly influenced by Norman Shaw.

-The development of the remainder of the terrace faltered as a succession of builders succumbed financially.

-These smaller houses sold well and the first person to move into the 'Dutch houses', as they have come to be known, was a Mr. Frank Gielgud who bought no 36 and where his son, John Gielgud, was most likely conceived before the family moved in 1904.
+But the development faltered with the remainder of the terrace as a succession of builders succumbed financially These smaller houses sold well and the first person to move into the 'Dutch houses', as they have come to be known, was a Mr. Frank Gielgud who bought no 36 and where his son, John Gielgud, was possibly conceived before the family moved in 1904.
 The 'Dutch houses' were designated Listed Grade II\ by the Greater London Council in 1965.